Aetopia/ZetaConfig/README.md

 > [!WARNING]
-> This project has been deprecated and abandoned.
+> This project has been deprecated and abandoned.<br>
 > For a project which offers the same aim of this project as well as functionality see [ZetaLoader](https://github.com/Aetopia/Zetaloader).

 # ZetaPatcher